Markus Niemelä

-Markus Niemelä (born 20 March 1984 in Rauma) is a Finnish former race car driver.
+Markus Samuli Niemelä (born 20 March 1984 in Rauma) is a Finnish former race car driver.
 He was the 2008 series champion after winning the final round at Road Atlanta.
 His international racing career has been volatile due to a number of injuries he has sustained during his career.

 Career

 Karting

 In 1998, Niemelä won the Finnish junior karting championship with maximum points.
 In 2001, injury of left arm in a snowboarding accident before the start of season prevented participation in the Formula A European/World Championship.
 He won the one race where he participated, driving practically one-handed against top Finnish karters (ICA).

 The following year, Niemelä was the Finnish champion in Formula A. He set the fastest laptime in at least one heat of every European Championship round.
 He also qualified in World Cup final but technical problems caused a retirement in pre-final and final.
 In 2003, because of an accident in a European championship race, Niemelä could not drive for three months.
 He returned for the World Championships to finish fifth.